Click on a link to be taken to the entry below

 - For in-person laboratory courses, a minimum of 110 minutes of laboratory instruction and laboratory work and a minimum of two hours of outside of class work per credit per week over the course of a 14-week semester.

-- For distance and online courses, an amount of engaged learning is equivalent to 700 minutes of direct instruction and 28 hours of additional work per credit for undergraduate courses and 700 minutes of direct instruction and 42 hours of additional work per credit for graduate courses.
+- For distance and online courses, including directed studies, an amount of engaged learning is equivalent to 700 minutes of direct instruction and 28 hours of additional work per credit for undergraduate courses and 700 minutes of direct instruction and 42 hours of additional work per credit for graduate courses.

 - For academic activities including internships, practica, and other non-classroom credit-bearing activities, an amount of work at least equivalent to that described in (A.) above or a minimum of 40 hours of engaged learning per credit.